 When you accept a gig, you’re making a commitment to work for the specific gig duration (from start to end time).

 Start time is when you’re supposed to start working, not when you arrive at the gig.
-Make sure you arrive 10-15 min before the gig starts to give yourself enough time to get ready.
-Instawork partners are counting on you to start working right on time.
+Make sure you arrive 10-15 min before the gig starts to give yourself enough time to check in and get ready.
+Instawork Partners are counting on you to start working right on time.
+You can get sent home if you are late.

 End time is when you’re supposed to end the gig in the app and communicate with your gig contact that you’re about to leave.
 Unless the gig contact allows you to leave early, or in case of an emergency (make sure you communicate with your gig contact), you should stay until the end of the gig.
 Instawork Partners are also counting on you to help them out until the end of the gig.
 It’s not best practice to leave the gig early without warning.